Anderi-Berdaka/crops-dapp-mutualism/README.md

 ## Plurality and Decentralized AI Governance

-This protocol integrates the paradigm of Plurality, a technological framework that recognizes, preserves, and empowers cooperation across diverse social, cultural, religious, and relational contexts.
+This protocol integrates the paradigm of Plurality, a technological framework that recognizes, preserves, and empowers **cooperation across diverse social, cultural, religious, and relational contexts**.

 In an era dominated by centralized, corporate AI models, this project utilizes decentralized Web3 identity structures to prodive an alternative.
 By binding pluralistic identity to shared infrastructure, the project establishes a framework where machine intelligence is governed horizontally by the community it serves, rather than by centralized corporate data monopolies.